Cognitive Behavioral Therapy

 Strong Therapist and Client Relations

-For CBT to work properly, a strong bond must form between the therapist and client.
+A strong bond must form between the therapist and client for CBT to work properly.
 Building a strong bond helps clients open up and share their thoughts and feelings.
 However, it’s not the main focus of behavioral counseling.

 Therapists have to teach their clients how to think differently.
 However, they can’t tell clients how to act.
 They can only teach them self-counseling skills that can help them in the real world.